sitle/chef-bareos/README.md

 # Attributes

 ## Repository
+Assists with adding necessary sources for installing Bareos

 Attribute        | Description | Type | Default
 -----------------|-------------|------|---------

 ## Messages
+Defines default admin e-mail address for service notifications and what messages to care about

 Attribute        | Description | Type | Default
 -----------------|-------------|------|---------

 ## Database
+Prefills the Catalog resource in the main Director configuration

 Attribute        | Description | Type | Default
 -----------------|-------------|------|---------

 ## Clients
+Provides resources for the Catalog (Director configuration) and Filedaemon configurations/templates

 Attribute        | Description | Type | Default
 -----------------|-------------|------|---------

 ## Storage Daemon
+Provides for a baseline Storage Daemon Config with optional configurables

 Attribute        | Description | Type | Default
 -----------------|-------------|------|---------

 ## Director
+Provides standard variables for a typical Director configuration

 Attribute        | Description | Type | Default
 -----------------|-------------|------|---------

 ## Subscription Management (Director)
+Provides a system counter method if you have a paid service subscription

 Attribute        | Description | Type | Default
 -----------------|-------------|------|---------

 ## Workstation
+Provides a way to specify if you want to use fqdn or some other way to define host names in your deployment

 Attribute        | Description | Type | Default
 -----------------|-------------|------|---------